aliibrahim123/grapesjs-pp/README.md

 a feature full editor with powerfull features building on top of very wonderfull library, grapesjs
 ## if you want help or have ideas or found bugs
-please add it in the issues and i will help you see you with more good bye
+please add it in the issues and i will help you, see you with more, good bye